 A person with a religious-themed delusion of grandeur may believe that they are a religious leader.

 Delusions of grandeur can be difficult to identify because the person having them believes the delusion to be true.
-Also, delusions can be hard to distinguish from what is called an “overvalued idea,” or a belief a person has that isn’t totally accurate, but isn’t exactly a delusion, either. used the example of gambling — if a person is a regular gambler, they probably believe they have an ability that allows them to win.
-But this is generally not considered a delusion of grandeur.
+Also, delusions can be hard to distinguish from what is called an “overvalued idea,” or a belief a person has that isn’t totally accurate, but isn’t exactly a delusion, either.

 The key marker of delusions of grandeur is that they are not tied to a person’s experience.
 So, a person who regularly gambles and believes he is close to winning, even if he’s not, isn’t necessarily delusional.
 This is because the belief is tied to the action.